 I think this behavior is strange and incorrect.

-Now, if we take the same XML payload and try to convert it inside Logic Apps using the json() expression that returns the JSON type value or object for a string or XML.
-In this case, using, for example, the following expression:
+Now, if we take the same XML payload and try to convert it in Logic Apps using the json() expression, which returns the JSON type value or object for a string or XML, In this case, using, for example, the following expression:

 - json(xml(triggerBody()))